klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/klay/account.md

 > ### Result Fields

-`ADDRESS EXISTS FLAG` - a boolean indicating if the input address exists or not
+`ADDRESS EXISTS FLAG` - a boolean indicating if the input address exists or not.

 > ### Example